 Ms. Blaize Campbell – Educational Assessor for SEND, trainee – She is able to assess students for SEND requirements in the absence of the SEND Advisor and Assessor.

-Examinations Officer (to be confirmed for academic year 19/20).
-The Examination Officer is responsible for overseeing examination procedures and liaising with the SENDCo to provide the relevant Access Arrangements for SEND students.
-They are also responsible for the collection of all relevant mock examination documentation from SEND students as evidence of their regular way of working within the centre.
+Maricarmen Perez – Examinations Officer.
+Maricarmen is responsible for overseeing examination procedures and liaising with the SENDCo to provide the relevant Access Arrangements for SEND students.
+She is also responsible for the collection of all relevant mock examination documentation from SEND students as evidence of their regular way of working within the centre.

 5.1 Students with pre-existing access arrangements